programminghistorian/ph-submissions/lessons/mapping-with-python-leaflet.md

 We're going to start with a plain comma-separated values (CSV) data file and create a web map from it.

-The data file can be downloaded here: https://raw.githubusercontent.com/programminghistorian/ph-submissions/gh-pages/assets/webmap-tutorial-files/census.csv.
-You can grab this by either opening the link in your browser and saving the page, or you can use the curl command from your command line:
+The data file can be downloaded [here](https://raw.githubusercontent.com/programminghistorian/ph-submissions/gh-pages/assets/webmap-tutorial-files/census.csv).
+You can grab this by either opening the link in your browser and saving the page, or you can use the curl command from [your command line](https://programminghistorian.org/lessons/intro-to-bash):

 ```curl  https://raw.githubusercontent.com/programminghistorian/ph-submissions/gh-pages/assets/webmap-tutorial-files/census.csv > census-historic-population-borough.csv ```